mspnp/intern-js-pipeline/docs/repo-integration/automate-github-actions.md

 Set up Github Actions to automatically run Playwright tests nightly and on pushes and pull requests to the Github repo:

 1. Copy the following contents to the `./github/workflows/playwright.yml` file of your repo.
-Note that if your repo requires other dependencies you may be required to install them after the step where you install Playwright.
+Note that if your repo requires other dependencies you may be required to install them after the step where you install Playwright

 ```yaml
 # This workflow will do a clean installation of node dependencies, cache/restore them, build the source code and run tests across different versions of node